felipap/compass/README.md

-# todos
+# Compass

-Productivity util for macOS that watches your screen and tells you when you're procrastinating.
+An AI-native to-do app.

+Inspo: "Can you make an MCP app that tells you how to achieve your goals?"

 ## To do